 Music/Lyrics: Anastasio, Marshall

-Albums: A Picture of Nectar, A Live One, Stash, Hampton Comes Alive, At the Roxy, Live Phish 02, Live Phish 10, Live Phish 16, Walnut Creek, High Neighbors: Dub Tribute to Phish, Coral Sky, Hampton/Winston-Salem '97, Ventura
+Albums: Stash, A Live One, A Picture of Nectar, At the Roxy, Hampton Comes Alive, Live Phish 02, Live Phish 10, Live Phish 16, Walnut Creek, High Neighbors: Dub Tribute to Phish, Coral Sky, Hampton/Winston-Salem '97, Ventura

 Historian: Jeff Goldberg (Jeff_Goldberg)